 This yeast is used to make “Sourdough” bread, very famous in San Francisco.

 Saccharomyces cerevisiae: also called “beer yeast” and “commercial yeast”.
 It has been used since ancient times in the preparation of the said alcoholic beverage, as well as others.
 This yeast has been used for centuries in Europe and America to leaven bread as well.
 Initially, the foam and deposits of the fermentation tanks were collected once the process was complete, and so it was used in the nearby bakeries.
-Centrifugation and packaging methods were developed in modern times which allow yeast to last much longer and be carried to bakeries everywhere.
+Centrifugation, washing and packaging methods were developed in modern times which allow yeast to last much longer and be carried to bakeries everywhere.

-This yeast is similar to the ones occurring naturally on fruit skins, and also causes spontaneous fermentation.
+This yeast is similar to the ones occurring naturally on fruit skins, and also cause spontaneous fermentation.
 Sometimes winemakers prefer to use bread yeast to ferment their wine instead of the original yeast coming from the fruits in order to ensure the results as bread yeast behaviour is more predictable than in wild yeasts.

-Bread yeast known today no longer comes from breweries, but is produced in large tanks in a controlled solution of molasses.
+Bread yeast known today no longer comes from breweries but is produced in large tanks in a controlled solution of molasses.

 Fresh, moist and compressed yeast, presented in packs of half a kilogram or a pound and, commonly used in bakeries around the world, is also well known in homes and used for making bread for the family.
 It must be kept in the refrigerator.
 It has the disadvantage of being short lived.

 Later, dry yeast in the form of small granules arrived.
-It has a much longer shelf life than the fresh yeast, and does not need refrigeration.
+It has a much longer shelf life than the fresh yeast and does not need refrigeration.
 It can be stored in a tightly closed glass jar.
-This yeast is very dry to touch, but it is not completely dry, otherwise the cells would die.
+This yeast is very dry to touch, but it is not completely dry, otherwise, the cells would die.
 It contains a low moisture amount (7%) that keeps it alive.
 Therefore, it is vital to keep it in a sealed container to prevent the yeast from total dehydration.